vwal/awscli-mfa/README.md

 These scripts provide significant interactive guidance as well as user-friendly failure information when something doesn't work as expected.

-The scripts have been tested in macOS (High Sierra with stock bash 3.2.x) as well as with Linux (Ubuntu 16.04 with modern default bash 4.3.x).
-The only dependency is `aws cli`, and the scripts will notify the user if `aws cli` is not present.
+The scripts have been tested in macOS (High Sierra with stock bash 3.2.x, and homebrew-installed bash 4.4.x) as well as with Linux (Ubuntu 16.04 with modern default bash 4.3.x).
+The only dependency is `aws cli` (and Python 2.6.5+ or Python 3.3+ for it), and the scripts will notify the user if `aws cli` is not present.

 * **awscli-mfa.sh** - Makes it easy to start MFA sessions with `aws cli`, and to switch between active sessions and base profiles.
 Multiple profiles are supported, but if only a single profile ("default") is in use, a simplified user interface is presented. <br><br>This is an interactive script since it prompts for the current MFA one time pass code from the Google Authenticator/Authy app, and as such it is an interactive script.
 The only command line argument it takes is `--debug` / `-d` which enables debug output.
 The script was originally written for macOS, but compatibility for Linux has been added.<br><br>When an MFA session is started with this script, it automatically records the initialization time of the session and names the MFA session with the `-mfasession` postfix.<br><br>For more details, read [my blog post](https://random.ac/cess/2017/10/29/easy-mfa-and-profile-switching-in-aws-cli/) about this script.